tursodatabase/libsql/ext/zonefile/README.md

      necessary as we may not know the offset of the start of the frame data until after the ZoneFileIndex structure is compressed.

+  *  The offsets in the ZoneFileIndex.byteOffsetZoneFrame[] array are the offsets for the first byte past the end of the corresponding frame.
+     For example, byteOffsetZoneFrame[] identifies the first byte of the second frame, and byteOffsetZoneFrame[numFrames-1] is one byte past the end of the last frame in the file.

+     This is better as if we store the starting offset of each frame, there is no way to determine the size of the last frame in the file without trusting the filesize itself.

-  *  Currently there is no support at all for encryption or compression.
+  *  Currently there is no support at all for encryption.

   *  Zonefile currently uses json1 to parse the json argument to zonefile\_write().
 And so must be used with an SQLITE\_ENABLE\_JSON1